yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - **What has been the worst technical blunder that has happened in the recent past?
 How did you guys deal with it?
 What changes were implemented afterwards to make sure it didn't happen again?**
 - **What is the most costly technical decision made early on that the company is living with now?**
 - **What is the most fulfilling/exciting/technically complex project that you've worked on here so far?**
+- How do you evaluate new technologies?
+Who makes the final decisions?
 - How do you know what to work on each day?
 - How would you describe your engineering culture?
 - How has your role changed since joining the company?